SiclaitGitHub/configure-ad/README.md

 - Log out of DC1.
 - Log back in as "Jane Doe" using "mydomain.com\jane_admin" as the user name.

 <img width="1436" alt="Screen Shot 2023-07-12 at 2 29 00 PM" src="https://github.com/SiclaitGitHub/configure-ad/assets/139138443/a629673e-b5ea-411e-8fde-a124a80ee51d">

 13. Change DNS Server settings for VM1 in Azure

+A DNS server, also known as a Domain Name System server, is a critical component of the internet infrastructure that translates human-readable domain names into their corresponding IP addresses.
+DNS serves as a distributed hierarchical system, allowing users to access websites, services, and resources using easy-to-remember domain names (like www.example.com) rather than numerical IP addresses (like 192.0.2.1).

+When you enter a domain name in your web browser or any other network application, your computer first contacts a DNS resolver (usually provided by your internet service provider or a public DNS resolver like Google's 8.8.8.8).
+The resolver then communicates with one or more DNS servers to resolve the domain name to its corresponding IP address.

 - Go to VM1 in Azure.
 - Click on the "Networking" tab on the VM1 window in Azure.